-Wearing the traditional black-and-red colors of the Swiss-based bike maker BMC, the new Louis Erard La Sportive Edition Limitee BMC automatic chronograph watch sports all the usual features that are offered by the cal.
+Wearing the traditional black-and-red colors of the Swiss-based bike maker BMC, the new Louis Erard La Sportive Edition Limitee BMC automatic chronograph sports all the usual features that are offered by the cal.
 ETA Valjoux 7750-powered timekeepers and even somehow manages to look original (especially when compared to the monotonous flow of 7750-based chronos that we meet on a daily basis) and even desirable.

-Thanks to the choice of the movement that seems to come without any visible modifications, the watch offers the traditional tri-compax dial layout with the inevitable small seconds indicator at 9 o’clock, as well as a 30-minute and a 12-hour chronograph counters at 12 and 6 hours respectively, and the day/date window at 3 o’clock.
+Thanks to the choice of the movement that comes without any visible modifications, the BMC Edition offers the traditional tri-compax dial layout with the inevitable small seconds indicator at 9 o’clock, as well as a 30-minute and a 12-hour chronograph counters at 12 and 6 hours respectively, and the day/date window at 3 o’clock.

-Covered with a domed, scratch-resistant and antireflective sapphire crystal, the bezel of the watch can also be used as a simple timer: the scale on its flange can be rotated with an extra crown, which is placed at 10 hours.
-Although the position is not particularly comfortable for a normal right-handed man, such is the de facto industry standard for this kind of mechanisms.
+Covered with a domed, scratch-resistant and anti-reflective sapphire crystal, the bezel can also be used as a simple timer: the scale on its flange can be rotated with an extra crown, which is placed at 10 hours.
+Although the position is not particularly comfortable for a normal right-handed man, this is the de facto industry standard for this kind of mechanisms.

 Presented at the last month’s Baselworld 2012 trade show, the new Louis Erard La Sportive Edition Limitee BMC will, as the name suggests, be produced in a limited lot of just 200 pieces.